sesh/ready/README.md

 - HTML should start with "<!doctype html>"
 - `<html>` tag should include lang
 - HTML should include meta charset tag
-- HTML should include <title>
+- HTML should include `<title>`
 - HTML should include link with rel="icon"
 - HTML should not use schemeless urls for links or hrefs
 - All script tags should use subresource integrity
 - X-DNS-Prefetch-Control should be set to off
 - CDNs should not be used for Javascript or CSS assets
-- RSS feeds should return Access-Control-Allow-Origin header
+- RSS and JSON feeds should return Access-Control-Allow-Origin header
 - Content-Security-Policy header should exist
 - Content-Security-Policy header should start with default-src 'none'
 - Content-Security-Policy header must not include unsafe-inline